pawanmandhan/hadoop-demos/data-pipeline/udf/README.md

 #Creating custom UDF for converting XML into JSON.

 The java code for converting XML into JSON is included in this code repo.
-Follow the steps below to add this custom repo to Hive Server on your cluster
+Follow the steps below to add this custom UDF to Hive Server on your cluster

 * Get the code from github
 ```